cmoa/cmoa-app-cms/README.md

 * S3 configuration: **s3_bucket**/**s3_key**/**s3_secret** are self-explanatory. **s3_hash_secret** is a salt hash used to encode uploaded file names.
 Generate any long hash you prefer (eg. md5).
 * **api_token**/**api_secret**: used to secure API calls.
 Generate any hashes you'd like here (eg. md5).
 Both of these will need to be implemented by your mobile applications for safe communication.
 * MailChimp configuration: Enter your MailChip account API key and mailbox id to add submitted email addresses.
 End users are subscribed via an API call.
 Mobile applications need to implement this API call for this to function.
+* GitHub Configuration: [This line](https://github.com/CMP-Studio/cmoa-app-cms/blob/master/config/application.rb#L55) points to this github repo, when you fork/clone/whatever this to a new repo change this url

 #### Database creation